JowoScript/JowoScript/README.md

 <ol>
 	<li>Muhammad Nurcahyo Pratomo is tax-free from the government and invansion</li>
 	<li>People who have been to prison are strictly prohibited from using new programming languages ​​and products return to the rules of Muhammad Nurcahyo Pratomo</li>
 	<li>Intimidation, whether verbal or otherwise, is strictly prohibited.
-The incident against Muhammad Nurcahyo Pratomo is a serious offense and could result in a fine of 1,000 trillion rupiah.</li>
+The incident against Muhammad Nurcahyo Pratomo is a serious offense and could result in a fine of 1,000 trillion rupiahr return to the rules of Muhammad Nurcahyo Pratomo </li>
 <li>All types of psychometric test questions should be must eliminated as a requirement for entering the workforce or of kind</li>
-<li>Minimum bachelor's degree in line with the field of study if you want to enter the police and military institutions.
-Examples of the majors in question include law, information technology, medicine, and economics exception Aviation (for air military special).</li>
 <li>The government is strictly prohibited from waging war between countries except to combat gambling sites, narcotics, corruption and the like</li>
 <li>Must follow obey the legal policy rules and regulations in force in the country where you live and cannot be contested by any party</li>
 <li>Whatever type of cryptocurrency is not allowed forever to buy my products at any time and Only the local currency of your country of residence is allowed to purchase my products.
 This fair and justice for government (So the local currency government value have more powerful than cryptocurrency)</li>